tiorionjames/dewlist/README.md

 - A Pause button with timestamp and reason for pause
 - A Resume button with timestamp
 - An End Button with timestamp
+- An edit button to edit the task

 Future features may include:

+- Shared Tasks and collaboration _WIP_
-- An edit button to edit the task (Reserved for admins)
+- An edit button to edit the task (Reserved for admins) _WIP_
-- A delete button to delete the task (Reserved for admins or managers)
+- A delete button to delete the task (Reserved for admins or managers) _WIP_
-- A login system with username and password

 - A reminder feature with alarm
 - intigration into Google Calendar (optional)
-- A notification system used to push updates or request updates on tasks -- Tags or Categories grouping (work, personal, errands, etc.) -_- Priority Levels (low/high, numeric, color coding, customization)
+- A notification system used to push updates or request updates on tasks
+- Tags or Categories grouping (work, personal, errands, etc.) -\_- Priority Levels (low/high, numeric, color coding, customization)
-  -- integration to iCal, in addition to Google Calendar(optional) -- Shared Tasks and collaboration
+- integration to iCal, in addition to Google Calendar(optional) -
-  -- activity logs -_- Natural-language entry("Smith report due tomorrow at 6pm" -> auto-parses into title + due date/time)
+- activity logs -\_- Natural-language entry("Smith report due tomorrow at 6pm" -> auto-parses into title + due date/time)
-  -- analytics dashboard (charts showing tasks completed per week, day, month, etc with filters for avg completion time, overdue trends)
+- analytics dashboard (charts showing tasks completed per week, day, month, etc with filters for avg completion time, overdue trends)
   -\*- Mobile-Friendly UI

 ## Getting started